pic-protocol/pic-spec/CONTRIBUTING.md

 ### 1.2 PIC Spec (Normative Specification)

-The **PIC Spec** formalizes the PIC Model into a normative, RFC-style document.
+The **PIC Spec** formalizes the PIC Model into a normative, RFC-style document and is **published, maintained, and stewarded by Nitro Agility S.r.l.**

 Contributors MAY submit: